jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 <a name="part3"></a>
 ## Part 3 (of 5): Data collection - Scraping Movie Genre & Full Cast + Crew

-Having captured all of the top rated movie names, and some additional information, I the focused on capturing the **genre** and **full cast and crew** for each movie.
+Having captured all of the top rated movie names, and some additional information, I then focused on capturing the **genre** and **full cast and crew**, for each movie.
 This data allowed us to explore actors that featured across multiple top rated movies.

+> Before explaining this process any further, it's important to note that scraping web page data, using html tags, quite obviously relies on the website maintaining a consistent canonical html structure.
+It is likely that certain sites (most likely popular sites with non-static content) will look to optimise user-journeys and page layout over time.
+Even in the two week period I was looking at this topic, I had to modify my scraping code in accordance with updates to html tags on the requested web pages.
+Just be mindful of this, particularly if you're planning to routinely schedule your scraping process.

 On IMDb.com, each listed movie has its own landing page, covering a summary of movie information, and a separate page for viewing the corresponding full cast & crew.
 Providing that you use the IMDb 'film_id' (i.e. a bespoke ID that IMDb have created to uniquely store movie-level data) it's very simple to manipulate a couple of IMDb page URLs to retrieve the information we're after:

- - https://www.imdb.com/title/{film_id} *: used to retrieve film genre.
-Replace {film_id} with integer movie ID value* (example: https://www.imdb.com/title/tt0111161 for Shawshank Redemption).
+ - **https://www.imdb.com/title/{film_id}** *: used to retrieve film genre.
+Replace {film_id} with integer movie ID value* (example: **https://www.imdb.com/title/tt0111161** for Shawshank Redemption).

- - https://www.imdb.com/title/{film_id}/fullcredits *: used to retrieve full cast & crew.
-Replace {film_id} with integer movie ID value* (example: https://www.imdb.com/title/tt0111161/fullcredits for Shawshank Redemption full cast & crew).
+ - **https://www.imdb.com/title/{film_id}/fullcredits** *: used to retrieve full cast & crew.
+Replace {film_id} with integer movie ID value* (example: **https://www.imdb.com/title/tt0111161/fullcredits** for Shawshank Redemption full cast & crew).

-We actually already had the 'film_IDs' in the web page requested in part 2 - we just hadn't stored them yet.
-These ids were found in the html table structure within the **'wlb_ribbon'** class.
+We actually already had the 'film_IDs' in the web page requested in <a href="#part2">Part 2</a>  - we just hadn't stored them yet.
+These ids could be found in the html table structure within the **class = 'wlb_ribbon'**.
 Once we'd captured all film_IDs, we iteratively constructed the movie-specific URLs and scraped the data we were after, illustrated in the code block, below.

 ``` python
 # Empty list objects.
 We'll be storing scraped data in this